chriskretler/vapoursynth-ubuntu-ansible/readme.md

 ### Overview
-Ansible playbooks for installing vapoursynth, it's dependencies, select plugins and scripts on Ubuntu bionic and focal.
+Ansible playbooks for installing vapoursynth, it's dependencies, select plugins and scripts on Ubuntu focal and jammy.
 Instructions for running against VirtualBox VMs are also included, primarily for test purposes.

 The installation includes a sample script to confirm that your vapoursynth stack is successfully setup.
 The sample file is a black blank clip that is filtered by bm3d and processed through smoothlevels to verify a couple of complicated filter/script stacks.
 To run the sample script: